marklogic-community/mongo2marklogic/sample/README.md

     /7C46DEC3597CD99B1CFA294B.json
     /4F194E4C65E72B0E99C89375.json

-because mongo2marklogic assigns URIs to documents using a random string.
+because the converter assigns URIs to documents using a random string.
 To find a single tweet, you can look it up by its URI:

     % curl -s --anyauth --user 'user:password' \